diagram

 Quotes

 "While I truly appreciate the value of technology and the amazing capabilities it has brought to our lives, it is neither my forte nor my focus as a member of GenYES.
-My vision is for the improvement of education, and I very strongly believe that the collaboration between students, teachers and families created by the program is the key to building a model of learning that will strengthen our world as GenYES (and those that follow) comes of age."
+My vision is for the improvement of education, and I very strongly believe that the collaboration between students, teachers and families created by the program is the key to building a model of learning that will strengthen our world as my generation (and those that follow) comes of age."

 Emily McCartan - GenYES Student